clbarnes/citepy/README.md

                         accessible to `pip freeze` --repo {crates,pypi}, -r {crates,pypi}
-                        which package repository to use (default pypi) --output OUTPUT, -o OUTPUT
+                        which package repository to use (default pypi) --infile INFILE, -i INFILE
+                        path to read input packages from as newline-separated items (can be given multiple times; - reads from stdin)
+  --outfile OUTFILE, -o OUTFILE
-                        path to write output to (default write to stdout) --verbose, -v         Increase verbosity of logging (can be repeated).
-One for DEBUG, two for NOTSET, three includes all library logging.
+                        path to write output to (default or - writes to stdout)
+  --verbose, -v         Increase verbosity of logging (can be repeated).
+One
+                        for DEBUG, two for NOTSET, three includes all library logging.
+  --date-accessed DATE_ACCESSED, -d DATE_ACCESSED
+                        Manually set access date, in format 'YYYY-MM-DD'.
+                        Falls back to CITEPY_DATE_ACCESSED environment
+                        variable, then today's date.
   --version             print version information and exit
 ```